 I am not 900 years old.
 I am 32.
 So I pulled myself together and THIS place is the result.
 A few Instagrams, a few Tweets, some brain farts about this and that.
 Have a gander.
 I’m going to keep it updated with fresh witterings appearing right at the top so you don’t have to scroll through everything.

-But after two years, having been at university in London, I wanted to escape the place.
+But after two years, having been at university in London, I wanted to escape the city.
 So I went to work for a new newspaper in Abu Dhabi (near Dubai, for the geographically-challenged among us) called The National.
 I was in the Gulf for another two years.
 I wrote about its growing art, film and fashion scene, about nearly vomitting over myself after being sent up in a Red Bull plane and I interviewed a Backstreet boy on the phone while sitting naked on my bed.
 I think it was Brian.

 Then, back home to London to work for the Daily Mail’s features desk.
 I wasn’t a writer there, I was an editor.
 During the two years I worked for the paper, my favourite headlines were: ‘Is your shampoo making you fat?’ and ‘THE DOWNSIDE TO BEATING CANCER.’
 I promise you, both genuine headlines.